 How to Travel as a Nurse: Compliance

 Okay!
-Contract’s signed and you’re ready to move.
+The contract’s signed and you’re ready to move.
 Whoa, wait.
 Next is the compliance process.
 Your agency will have a compliance department who will make sure you’re all set for your assignment.
 Some things you may have to complete are: a drug test, a physical, provide vaccination records, background check forms, N95 mask fit test and maybe even a photo for your employee badge.

 When you’re going through the compliance process, your compliance agent will walk you through the process.
 Some things, like the drug test, need to be done during a specific time frame so it’s vital that you work with your compliance agent to get them done in the proper time frame.
-One thing to know, especially if you’re on your first travel nurse assignment—you should not have any out of pocket expenses for your compliance visits, especially the drug test or physical screening.
+One thing to know, especially if you’re on your first travel nurse assignment—you should not have any out-of-pocket expenses for your compliance visits, especially the drug test or physical screening.
 You may have to pay for a flu shot if the facility requires it, but your agency should reimburse you if you do have a copay.

 Becoming a Travel Nurse: Moving